GitterAlex/PastingBin/README.md

 The premise of this project is to create a simplified pastebin clone.
 You will need to install the following:
 - pip install django
 - pip install django-fernet-fields
+- Some form of email server for password reset

 ## Main functionality